tcnksm/gcli/README.md

 ![gif](/doc/gif/gcli-new.gif)

 The next demo shows creating same `todo` CLI application with `design` & `apply` commands.
 This is the other way to start building new CLI application.
 First, it starts with creating design file by `design` command.
 In this file, you can define, CLI name, description of the CLI , framework you want to use, and commands & flags with its usages.
-After editing, it executes `apply` command to generating a project from that design file.
+After editing, it executes `apply` command to generating a project from that design file (The complete video is available on [Vimeo](https://vimeo.com/142134929)).

 ![gif](/doc/gif/gcli-design.gif)